AlphaGremlin/Proximity.HashID/README.md

 Here we encode the hexadecimal string and result in the hash "**4o6Z7KqxE**"

-The second encoding is a more efficient pure-binary encoding:
+The second encoding is a slightly more efficient pure-binary encoding, which is compatible with EncodeHex for smaller values:

 ```C#
 var Hash = Service.Encode(new byte [] { 0x1d, 0x7f, 0x21, 0xdd, 0x38 });